Imperial Oil Limited (IMO) Bundle

 Founding team members

-Established by a group of 16 independent southwestern Ontario oil refiners facing intense competition from larger American firms, particularly Standard Oil.
+The company was established by a group of 16 independent southwestern Ontario oil refiners.
+They were trying to fend off the intense competition from larger American firms, particularly Standard Oil.
+Jacob Lewis Englehart was a key figure among the founders.

 Initial capital/funding